 How it looks Hotttttttttttttttttttt.
-Mateusz’s design is the ‘Molten Lava’., as you can see below – but we think these these pens look hotter than molten lava.
+The Clumsy penman tested the ‘Molten Lava’, as you can see below – but we think these these pens look hotter than molten lava.
 Manuscript pulled the boat out when designing these.
-In John’s review he observes that the designs can be a little bit different every time due to the setting process, which gives every pen its own individual personality.
 We have been fortunate enough to review the Purple Mist, Molten Lava, Turquoise Ocean & Northern Lights pens.
 In addition to this, there are three other colour-ways available: Red Storm, Oyster Mist and Midnight.

-However, not every aspect of the aesthetic was loved.
+However, not every aspect of the aesthetic was loved by everyone.
 The clip has two circles, echoing the dual crown of the cap’s top (which is a reminder that Manuscript has been going so long that they used to supply the kings of both Spain and Portugal), but the shape of the clip itself seemed a little gimmicky.
-As Laura puts it, “don’t dress a model in Primark clothes.”
+As Laura put it, “don’t dress a model in Primark clothes.”

 How it feels Across the Inkdom we all agreed that the pen was lightweight but strong.
-While being made of the Italian resin, we felt confident that the pen would hold up.
-However, John did comment on the threads when screwing the barrel onto the section, and had concerns about breaking or otherwise damaging the pen – which he said was out of character for the otherwise strong feel.
+Being made of the Italian resin, we felt confident that the pen would hold up.
 Daniel with his “weird grip” was still able to use the pen, despite his fingers touching the threads; thankfully they’re not sharp and are comfortable (as far as threads go).
 However, some concerns remained as regards the clip which seems rather stiff, albeit usable.
 The pen sits in the hand very well; posting is just about possible, but awkward, and doing so will make the pen too long for most tastes.
 The size of the pen allows Manuscript to appeal to most writers as it isn’t too large, but it isn’t a pocket pen either.

 Right from the get-go with the packaging of the pen you get the impression of a ‘premium product’.
 It’s not a conventional pen box, with the pen standing up as opposed to laying flat, but still wonderfully presented.